blcxtranslations/blcx/_translated/chapter-0025.md

 sponsored: false
 ---

-For the next period of time, Lin Xuan focused on practicing purifying the Purified Essence Pills.
+For the next period of time, Lin Xuan focused on practising purifying the Purified Essence Pills.
 It was very difficult to start, each initial step is very hard, and the success rate was extremely low.

 For approximately every ten pills, He would succeed once.
 With this kind of success rate, Lin Xuan thought of giving up, but compared to his peers, Lin Xuan was more mature, and had a more resilient mindset.
 He is the kind of person who would doggedly pursue his goal.
 So he clenched his teeth and persevered.